Medicaid expansion in Tennessee

 But Senate committees shut it down

-Unfortunately, on February 4, the Senate Health and Welfare Committee voted 7-4 against Haslam’s Medicaid expansion proposal, blocking it from going any further in the legislative process during the 2015 session.
+But the following month, the Senate Health and Welfare Committee voted 7-4 against Haslam’s Medicaid expansion proposal, blocking it from going any further in the legislative process during the 2015 session.
 Although representatives from the Tennessee Hospital Association, the Tennessee Medical Association, and the Tennessee Business Roundtable all provided support for the Medicaid expansion proposal, it was not enough to sway the conservative lawmakers who were concerned about the long-term costs to the state or the difficulty the state would face if it were to try to repeal Medicaid expansion a few years down the road.

-For the record, the federal government pays 100 percent of the cost of covering newly-eligible Medicaid enrollees through 2016, and the state’s share will gradually rise to 10 percent by 2020 — but will never exceed 10 percent.
+For the record, the federal government paid 100 percent of the cost of covering newly-eligible Medicaid enrollees through 2016, and the state’s share will gradually rise to 10 percent by 2020 — but will never exceed 10 percent.

 Who is eligible for Tennessee Medicaid?

-Because Tennessee has not expanded Medicaid under the ACA, eligibility guidelines are unchanged from 2013, and non-disabled, non-pregnant adults without dependent children are ineligible for Medicaid, regardless of their income.
+Because Tennessee has not yet expanded Medicaid under the ACA, eligibility guidelines are unchanged from 2013, and non-disabled, non-pregnant adults without dependent children are ineligible for Medicaid, regardless of their income.
 TennCare is available to the following legally-present Tennessee residents, contingent on immigration guidelines: